Dmitri Volkogonov

 Dmitri Antonovich Volkogonov (Дми́трий Анто́нович Волкого́нов; 22 March 1928 – 6 December 1995) was a Soviet and Russian historian and colonel general who was head of the Soviet military's psychological warfare department.
-After research in secret Soviet archives (both before and after the dissolution of the union), he published a biography of Joseph Stalin and Vladimir Lenin, among others.
-Despite being a committed Stalinist and Marxist–Leninist ideologue for most of his career, Volkogonov came to repudiate communism and the Soviet system within the last decade of his life before his death from cancer in 1995.
+After research in secret Soviet archives (both before and after the dissolution of the union), he published a biography of Joseph Stalin and Vladimir Lenin, among others such as Leon Trotsky.
+Despite being a committed Stalinist and Marxist–Leninist for most of his career, Volkogonov came to repudiate communism and the Soviet system within the last decade of his life before his death from cancer in 1995.

 Through his research in the restricted archives of the Soviet Central Committee, Volkogonov discovered facts that contradicted the official Soviet version of events, and the cult of personality that had been built up around Lenin and Stalin.
 Volkogonov published books that contributed to the strain of liberal Russian thought that emerged during Glasnost in the late 1980s and the post-Soviet era of the early 1990s.

 Early life

 Volkogonov was born on 22 March 1928 in Chita, Eastern Siberia.
 Volkogonov was the son of a collective farm manager and a schoolteacher.
 In 1937, when he was eight, Volkogonov's father was arrested and shot during Stalin's purges for being found in possession of a pamphlet by Bukharin, who had fallen out of favor with Stalin and who was arrested that year.
 This was something Volkogonov only found out years later while doing his own research in the restricted archives in Moscow.
 His mother was sent to a labor camp, where she died during World War II.
 The family was "exiled to Krasnoyarsk in Western Siberia: Volkogonov joked that as they were already in the Far East, and Stalin was not in the habit of sending his political prisoners to Hawaii, they had to be sent west."

 Volkogonov entered the military at the age of seventeen in 1945, which was common for many orphans.
 He studied at the Lenin Military-Political Academy in Moscow in 1961, transferring to the Soviet Army's propaganda department in 1970.
 There he wrote propaganda pamphlets and manuals on psychological warfare and gained a reputation as a hardliner.

 It was as early as the 1950s, while a young Army officer, that Volkogonov first discovered information that created cognitive dissonance within himself.
-While reading early journals of Party members from the 1920s, Volkogonov realized "how stifled and sterile political debate in the Soviet Union had become in comparison to the early days."
+While reading early journals of Party members from the 1920s, Volkogonov realised "how stifled and sterile political debate in the Soviet Union had become in comparison to the early days."
 Khrushchev's 1956 secret speech further solidified this thought within him, but he kept these thoughts to himself at that time.